Franz Brentano (1838-1917)

 Someone correctly acknowledges rain as a likely event.

 This analysis shows that it is not the probability of rain that gets acknowledged, which would be something non-real.
-If statement B is equivalent with A, then the existence of a real thing is sufficient for the truth of both statements.
-This “truth-maker” is revealed in statement B: It is a thinking thing that recognizes rain as an impending event, or, as Brentano says, a being that makes the judgment “rain exists” in the mode of the future and with some degree of probability.
+If the first statement is equivalent with the second, then the existence of a real thing is sufficient for the truth of both statements.
+This “truth-maker” is revealed in the second statement: It is a thinking thing that recognizes rain as an impending event, or, as Brentano says, a being that makes the judgement “rain exists” in the mode of the future and with some degree of probability.

 With examples like this, Brentano inspired many philosophers in the analytic tradition to use linguistic analysis to promote ontological parsimony.
 Not many, however, would go as far as Brentano when it comes to analysing perceptual judgements.
 Brentano is committed to the view that in an act of perception there is only one real thing that must exist: the subject who enjoys the sensory experience.
 To defend this position, he relies on the following dictum: “What is real does not appear to us, and what appears to us is not real.”